-2019 Update: These Kugel hernia mesh cases settled for an average of about $70,000 for each victim.
-The new hernia mesh cases involve:
+August 2021 Update: These Kugel hernia mesh cases settled for an average of about $70,000 for each victim.
+The new hernia mesh cases involve Bard and two others:

 The Kugel hernia mesh patch comprises two pieces of mesh that surround a flexible plastic ring.
 The surgeon places the mesh patch in a small incision.
 The surgeon would fold the patch and place it at the site of the hernia.
 The released ring would then spring back into its original shape, flattening the patch.
 The mesh-like material would serve as a substrate, allowing the hernia patient’s own tissue to grow and help heal the hernia.

 The Kugel Mesh Patch can break, however, leading to bowel perforations and chronic intestinal fistulae.
 These are very serious conditions that pose a significant health risk to Kugel hernia patch patients.
 The problem with the Kugel hernia patch is that the plastic component could break and cut through a patient’s internal organs and tissue.
 The FDA has received reports of over 80 injuries and other problems possibly related to it, including several fatalities.
 Our Kugel hernia patch lawyers expect an increasing number of reports of injuries in the weeks and months to come.

 In late 2005, C.R.
 Bard sent out a recall on the Kugel patch, urging doctors to stop using some versions of the product, because a plastic component could break and cut through a patient’s internal organs and tissue.
 Our Kugel patch lawyers believe that, at least by this time, C.R.
 Bard knew or should have known, that other lots and versions were also implicated, both because of the evidence available to them, and because all the Kugel patches had the same or similar memory recoil ring, which was causing the defect in the Kugel patches.
 Our Kugel mesh hernia patch lawyers expect that more, if not all, of the patches, will eventually be recalled.